+The ACM specifies the attitude state of a single object at multiple epochs, contained within a specified time range.
+The ACM aggregates and extends the APM and AEM content in a single hybrid message.
+The ACM simultaneously emphasizes flexibility and message conciseness by offering extensive optional standardized content while minimizing mandatory content.

 The APM allows for modeling of any number of finite maneuvers; the propagation technique leads to a higher level of effort for software implementation than for the AEM.
 When inertial reference frames are specified, the APM and AEM are self-contained and do not require additional information.
 If local orbital reference frames are specified, then an AEM or an APM must be used in conjunction with an OEM and/or OPM, respectively.

-Multiple APM or AEM messages may be provided in a message exchange session requiring different levels of precise modeling of the spacecraft dynamics to achieve the fidelity requirements.
-If attitude information for multiple spacecraft is being exchanged, then multiple APM or AEM messages must be used.
+Multiple APM, AEM, or ACM messages may be provided in a message exchange session requiring different levels of precise modeling of the spacecraft dynamics to achieve the fidelity requirements.
+If attitude information for multiple spacecraft is being exchanged, then multiple APM, AEM, or ACM messages must be used.
 Full details on the ADM can be found in reference [6].
-Currently, ADMs are being used to support some mission operations within NASA Goddard Space Flight Center (GSFC) and the European Space Agency (ESA/ESOC).
+Currently, ADMs are being used to support some mission operations within the NASA Goddard Space Flight Center (GSFC) and the ESA European Space Operations Centre (ESOC).

-The ADM is currently undergoing revision as a result of the mandatory CCSDS five-year review, and while there will be an additional message added to the ADM, it is premature to provide details.

 CONJUNCTION DATA MESSAGE

 The CDM (reference [13]) specifies a standard message format for exchanging spacecraft conjunction information between providers of Conjunction Assessment (CA) results and spacecraft owners and operators.
 CA is the process of predicting conjunction events by comparing observations and orbit determination solutions for more than one space object.
-The CA results provide the closest point of approach or the local minimum in the difference between the position components of two space object trajectories.
+The CA results provide information associated with the closest point of approach or local minimum in the difference between the position components of two space object trajectories at their Time of Closest Approach (TCA).
 Within the overall CA processes, the owner/operator of a spacecraft exchanges ODMs with the CA providers/CDM originators.
 Once the CA process or screening of conjunction events is completed, a CDM is transmitted to the owner/operator of a spacecraft or group that performs the conjunction assessment analysis.

-CA considerations when assessing the conjunction risk include the trajectory geometry, collision probability and sensitivity, evolution and trends, solution quality, as well as mitigation strategies and maneuver evaluation.
+CA considerations when assessing the conjunction risk include the trajectory geometry, collision probability and variability, evolution and trends, solution quality, as well as mitigation strategies and maneuver evaluation.
 The assessment of each solution is based on the number of tracks and observations, last observations, sensor geometry and observability, fit span, residual acceptance, Weighted Root-Mean Square (WRMS), ballistic coefficient, solar radiation pressure coefficient, energy dissipation rate, radar cross sectional area, force modeling (e.g., solid Earth tides), and consistency between solutions.
-At a minimum, the CDM provides this information to analyze the conjunction event and determine the associated threat to the asset.

-In summary, the CDM is the final product of CA results and is intended to provide spacecraft owner/operators with information they can use to assess the risk of collision and design collision avoidance maneuvers if necessary.
+In summary, the CDM is the final product of CA results and is intended to provide spacecraft owner/operators with sufficient information they can use to assess the risk of collision and design collision avoidance maneuvers if necessary.
 Therefore the information exchanged within a CDM notifies the spacecraft operator(s) of possible conjunctions with another space object and enables consistent warning by different organizations employing diverse CA techniques.
 Conjunction information includes data types such as the identity of the affected objects, miss distance, Probability Of Collision (POC), Time of Closest Approach (TCA), closest approach relative position and velocity, Cartesian states of the affected objects at TCA, and a covariance matrix that reflects the uncertainty of the states.
 Full information describing the conjunction information contained in this message can be found in reference [13].

 The CSpOC has fully implemented the CDM in operations.
 It is their primary means of notifying an operator of a conjunction assessment.
-It is also used in NASA JSC and GSFC operations.
+They are also used at NASA JSC in support of Human Spaceflight operations and at GSFC for support of CARA operations.